Philip Jennings (The Americans): Season one

 Philip rekindles his youth romance with Irina.
 She tells him that they had a son together shortly after he joined the Illegals Program, and that she hid this from him so that he would follow his dream.
 She suggests they leave the KGB and run away together.
 Philip declines, not believing he fathered a child with her.
-He returns to Elizabeth, who tells him she'd like them to work on their relationship, to which Philip agrees, but neglects to tell Elizabeth about Irina.
+He returns to Elizabeth, who tells him she would like them to work on their relationship, to which Philip agrees, but neglects to tell Elizabeth about Irina.
 She soon finds out, however, and she and Philip temporarily separate, with Philip moving into a motel.

 After leaving Martha's apartment one morning, FBI agent Chris Amador (Stan's partner and Martha's ex-boyfriend), attacks Philip and is himself stabbed in the process.
 Despite Philip and Elizabeth's best attempts to keep him alive, he dies in his sleep.
 Gregory is soon fingered to the FBI.
 He commits suicide by cop.
-Later, Philip helps Elizabeth kidnap a CIA officer who had ordered the murder a Soviet general, but after she doesn't go through with killing him, they let him go, and the CIA officer is able to identify them as a white couple.
+Later, Philip helps Elizabeth kidnap a CIA officer who had ordered the murder of a Soviet general, but after she does not go through with killing him, they let him go, and the CIA officer is able to identify them as a white couple.

 Philip quickly marries Martha in an attempt to get her to bug her boss's office after Elizabeth finds out that a United States Air Force colonel has information on the SDI missile defense project.
-Despite not hearing anything about a setup with the bug, Philip doesn't believe its authenticity and takes the meeting with the Colonel, where he tells Philip the schematics are 50 years away from being possible.
+Despite not hearing anything about a setup with the bug, Philip does not believe its authenticity and takes the meeting with the Colonel, where he tells Philip the schematics are 50 years away from being possible.
 Elizabeth goes to collect the Weinberger tape, with the FBI ready to arrest whoever shows up for it.
 Philip realizes this and collects Elizabeth in time, but she is shot when the FBI open fire on them.
 After Elizabeth's surgery, she tells Philip in Russian to "come home".

 Season two

 Elizabeth recovers at a remote safe-house and returns to the Jennings house.
 She resumes work with Philip, as they are assigned to join the Connors, another spy couple, on a mission.
 When they find the Connors murdered, Elizabeth and Philip become paranoid.
 She locks down the house and suggests he tries to glean information from Martha, his FBI informant.
-Philip goes to kidnap a Refusenik scientist living in the Washington area and the Israelis save the scientist only to have the Mossad protect him.
+Philip goes to kidnap a Refusenik scientist living in the Washington area, and the Israelis save the scientist only to have the Mossad protect him.
 However he and Elizabeth kidnap the Mossad agent and trade him for the scientist as well as the Soviet Union letting 1500 Jews go to Israel.